-IK Multimedia T-Racks 5 – Breaking new ground
+IK Multimedia T-Racks 5 – Mastering new ground

-Hello and welcome to StudioWise.
-It’s been a big week for IK Multimedia with the release of their all-new T-Racks 5.
-I’ve been counting the days before I could get my grubby mitts on the new software for a play.
+Hello and welcome to Music Nation.
+It’s been a big week for IK Multimedia with the release of their all-new T-Racks 5 and I’ve been counting the days before I could get my grubby mitts on the new software for a play.

-There’s no secret we love IK Multimedia products here at Music Nation, but it’s also important to look past the success of previous products and review with fresh eyes.
+(Review updated May 2022) There’s no secret we love IK Multimedia products here at Music Nation, but it’s also important to look past the success of previous products and review them with fresh eyes.
 T-Racks is one of the company’s flagship products, so with such big shoes to fill I hope they can retain the lineage the platform is so respected for in the industry.

-T-Racks 5 is the latest incarnation of IK Multimedia’s original 1999 release.
-The main concept behind the program is to provide a fully featured, sandbox style stand-alone mastering platform.
+T-Racks 5 is the latest incarnation of IK Multimedia’s OG 1999 release.
+The main concept behind the program is to provide a fully featured, sandbox-style stand-alone mastering platform.

 The idea is you create your tracks in the DAW of choice, then export the WAV files for final processing in T-Racks.
 As a bonus, you can also load the ‘suite’ environment, or in fact, any of the included plugins as individual track plugins in your DAW for use as VST track effects.

-With this in mind, the vast majority of the effects are mastering orientated, so don’t expect to see anything too crazy.
+With this in mind, the vast majority of the effects are mixing and mastering orientated, so don’t expect to see anything too adventurous.
 There is a good selection of reverbs, a tape delay and that’s about it.
 Everything else is filters, dynamics, saturation and stereo processing.

-Firstly, let me say amazing job on the interface, it looks gorgeous The fully scalable UI with individual sizable panels is very well laid out, with crisp graphics and a clear workflow.
+Firstly, let me say the amazing job on the interface looks gorgeous.
+The fully scalable UI with individual sizable panels is very well laid out, with crisp graphics and a clear workflow.
 I love, love, love the new flat sheen look, a huge step up from the previous design and gives the whole platform a very pro look.
-Please, somebody, send a copy to the Amplitube department – this is exactly how a great workflow looks.

-The signal-flow screen is so easy to follow now.
-Drag and dropping new devices is a snap, you can add something inline or parallel to another device to create a split.
+The signal-flow screen is very easy to follow now.
+Drag and drop new devices is a snap, you can add something inline or under another device to create a parallel split.
 You can’t, however, replace a device by dropping another on top, you need to totally remove it first.
-Not a biggy, but a pain when you have split signal setups in place.
-Slightly more annoying though, there is no monitor level control, argh.

-The preset selection is moderate, but mostly very useful and well thought out patches.
-Of course, being predominantly a mastering platform, you’re not going to find any wacky creative effect chains here, its all mostly down to business limiting, saturation, EQ and the likes.
-Each individual device does, however, have its own separate preset menu which offers a little more interest.
-These, I’m sure, are more intended for use as individual track effect presets in a DAW environment, not the stand-alone setup.
-Then again, if you want to master in some crazy reverse tape echo with pumping sidechain compression, it’s there for you to do.
+The preset selection is a moderate but useful and well-thought-out patch collection.
+Of course, being predominantly a mastering platform, you’re not going to find any wacky creative effect chains here, it’s all mostly down to business limiting, saturation, EQ and the like.
+Each individual device has its own separate preset menu which offers a little more interest.

-The Album Assembly function allows you to build final burn compilations for your tracks, complete with fades, ISRC encoding and copy protection.
-This has always been the shortfall of DIY mastering programs, so having an in-house professional grade exporting system is wonderful news.
+The Album Assembly function allows you to build a final burn compilation for your tracks, complete with fades, ISRC encoding and copy protection.
+This has always been the shortfall of DIY mastering programs, so having an in-house professional-grade exporting system is wonderful news.

 IK Multimedia has an incentive program called Jam Points, so if you’ve bought from them before you can use them to offset some of the cost (up to 30%).
 If not, every purchase earns you 5% of the retail value.
 Doesn’t take long to build up a decent credit account.